IBM/watson-stock-market-predictor/README.md

 ![alt text](doc/source/images/28.png)

-After converting the four columns to Decimal types, you should see something like this (Five columns (one with type Date and four with type Decimal) and a flow with 7 steps):
+After converting the four columns to Decimal types, you should see something like this (Five columns (one with type Date and four with type Decimal) and a flow with 8 steps):

 ![alt text](doc/source/images/29.png)

-If everything is correct, click at the `Run Data Refinery Flow` button at the top right corner (shown in the picture above), and then click at `Save and Run Flow` in the next screen.
+If everything is correct, click at the `Save and create job` button at the top right corner (shown in the picture above).

+In the next step, give a name to the data refinery job and then click on `create and run` at the bottom right corner of the screen.

 ![alt text](doc/source/images/30.png)

-After the Data Refinery Flow is completed, you will be able to see a new csv file at the Assets tab (`AAPL.csv_shaped.csv`):
+After the Data Refinery Flow is completed, go back to your project main page.
+You will be able to see a new csv file at the Assets tab named `AAPL.csv_shaped.csv`:

 ![alt text](doc/source/images/32.png)